-The ECI continues to engage in the development of public policy through its extensive relationships with government departments and agencies.
+The Energy Change Institute engages in the development of public policy through its extensive relationships with government departments and agencies.

 - Dr Igor Skyrabin convened a one-day session on energy sources as part of the Australia Awards South and West Asia funded program ‘Strengthening Energy Security, South Asia’.
 The session for middle-level and senior public servants from South Asia was held at ANU, and included presentations by Dr Matt Stocks and Prof Ken Baldwin.